 If you had splenectomy due to a ruptured spleen, further treatment usually isn't necessary.
 If it was done to treat another disorder, additional treatment may be required.

 Life without a spleen

-  To reduce your risk of infection, your doctor may recommend vaccines against pneumonia, influenza,

-  Haemophilus influenza type b (Hib) and meningococci.
-In some cases, he or she may also recommend

-  preventive antibiotics, especially for children under 5 and those with other conditions that

-  increase their risk of serious infections.
+To reduce your risk of infection, your doctor may recommend vaccines against pneumonia, influenza, Haemophilus influenzae type b (Hib) and meningococci.
+In some cases, he or she may also recommend preventive antibiotics, especially for children under 5 and those with other conditions that increase the risk of serious infections.

 After splenectomy, notify your doctor at the first sign of an infection, such as:

 - A fever of 100.4 F (38 C) or higher

 - Redness or tender spots anywhere on the body

 - Chills that cause you to shake or shiver